sporaki13891-cmd/sql-data-warehouse-project/README.md

   Focus on the latest dataset (no historization required).

 * 📚 **Documentation**
-  Provide clear and accessible data model documentation for both:
+  Provide clear and accessible data model documentation for:

   * Business stakeholders
   * Analytics teams